Fragment of a Crucifixion: Imagery and sources

 The bleakness of the painting is informed by the artist's harsh nihilism and existentialist view of life.
-Bacon was raised as a Christian, but according to his friend and biographer Michael Peppiatt, when he found he could no longer believe he was "extremely disappointed and furious, and anybody with a scrap of religious belief ... he would go for them".
-Peppiatt makes the observation of Bacon that "if somebody has that intensity, it's almost a faith in and of itself".
+Bacon was raised as a Christian, but according to his friend and biographer Michael Peppiatt, when he found he could no longer believe, he was "extremely disappointed and furious, and anybody with a scrap of religious belief... he would go for them".
+Peppiatt observes Bacon that "if somebody has that intensity, it's almost a faith in and of itself".

 The painting has been linked both thematically and in its formal construction to Bacon's 1956 work Owls, and to preparatory sketches only brought to the art market in the late 1990s.
 The art critic Armin Zweite traces the origin of the lower figure to a photograph of an owl that Bacon found in a book on birds in motion; Bacon has replaced the bird's beak with a wide open human mouth.